AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/privacy-requests.md

 ---
 # Privacy Requests {#privacy-requests}

-This document provides an overview of managing individual data privacy requests that you can send to Marketo Engage through the Privacy Service UI and the **Privacy Service API**.
+This document provides an overview of managing individual data privacy requests that you can send to Marketo Engage through the Privacy Service UI and the Privacy Service API.

 >[!NOTE]
 >